tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

   - GHOST, SPECTRE, PHANTOM
 - DAGlabs [[53]](https://www.daglabs.com/)  (*<u>Note:</u> This is the commercial development chapter.)*
   - SPECTRE, PHANTOM
+    - SPECTRE provides high throughput and fast confirmation times.
+Its DAG structure represents an abstract vote regarding the order between each pair of blocks, but this pairwise ordering may not be extendable to a full linear ordering due to possible Condorcet cycles.
+    - PHANTOM provides a linear ordering over the blocks of the DAG and can support consensus regarding any general computation (smart contracts), which SPECTRE cannot.
+In order for a computation or contract to be processed correctly and consistently, the full order of events in the ledger is required, particularly the order of inputs to the contract.
+However, PHANTOM’s confirmation times are mush slower than those in SPECTRE.
 - Ethereum as the Ethash PoW algorithm that has been adapted from GHOST
 - [Dr. Bob McElrath](http://bob.mcelrath.org/resume/) ([[40]](https://scalingbitcoin.org/hongkong2015/presentations/DAY2/2_breaking_the_chain_1_mcelrath.pdf), [[41]](https://rawgit.com/mcelrath/braidcoin/master/Braid%2BExamples.html))
   - Brading